Random matching in balanced bipartite graphs: The (un)fairness of draw mechanisms used in sports: Related literature

 \citet{HyllandZeckhauser1979} and \citet{BogomolnaiaMoulin2001} have developed an alternative solution to random assignment by directly identifying an expected assignment matrix that contains the probabilities with which the agents should get the objects. \citet{BudishCheKojimaMilgrom2013} expand this theory to a much wider class of matching and assignment environments to accommodate multi-unit allocations and various real-world constraints, such as different quotas. \citet{BoczonWilson2023} verify the power of this market design tool in the normative assessment of the UEFA Champions League Round of 16 draw.

-The second approach, finding a procedure to reproduce an expected assignment matrix is natural in our setting since the ideal probabilities under uniform distribution can be easily calculated by a uniform rejection sampler.
-Indeed, \citet{BoczonWilson2023} conclude that the current design of the UEFA Champions League Round of 16 draw is near-optimal.
-However, they barely compare the official mechanism with reasonable alternatives, which will be presented in the following.
+The second approach, finding a procedure to reproduce an expected assignment matrix is natural in our setting since the ideal probabilities under uniform distribution can be easily calculated by a uniform rejection sampler \citep{RobertsRosenthal2024}.
+Indeed, \citet{BoczonWilson2023} conclude that the design of the UEFA Champions League Round of 16 draw is near-optimal and some reasonable variants of it are unable to reduce unfairness.
+However, they do not consider the Skip mechanism at all, which will be done in the following.
+Furthermore, the two variants of the Drop mechanism have the same level of fairness according to \citet[Footnote~33]{BoczonWilson2023} but this is a simplification according to Sections~\ref{Sec55} and \ref{Sec56}.

 The draw of sports tournaments has been analysed in operational research and statistics, too.
-Before \citet[Proposition~2]{BoczonWilson2023}, the non-uniformity of the Drop mechanism has already been demonstrated by \citet{Guyon2014a, Kiesl2013, KlossnerBecker2013}.
-Even though the distortions in the probabilities seem to be marginal, these small biases may change the expected revenue of some teams by more than 10 thousand euros due to the substantial amount of prize money \citep{KlossnerBecker2013}.
-Thus, \citet{RobertsRosenthal2023} have proposed various algorithms that guarantee uniform distribution---but they are more difficult to implement and understand than the Drop and Skip mechanisms.
+Before \citet[Proposition~2]{BoczonWilson2023}, the non-uniformity of the Drop mechanism has already been demonstrated by \citet{Guyon2014a, Kiesl2013, KlossnerBecker2013, WallaceHaigh2013}.
+Thus, \citet{RobertsRosenthal2024} have proposed various algorithms that guarantee uniform distribution---but they are more difficult to implement and understand than the Drop and Skip mechanisms.
+Analogously, \citet{LalienaLopez2025} introduce three different draw procedures based on pots and balls in order to extract one feasible solution from a given list of balanced assignments.

 Since draw constraints can be used in tournaments to achieve certain strategic goals such as minimising the threat of unfair behaviour \citep{Csato2022a}, the number and complexity of these conditions are expected to increase in the future.
 Section~\ref{Sec32} will bring some evidence for this development, which probably increases the role of the draw procedure.